klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 However, calling `Camera.main` triggers a `FindGameObjectsWithTag()` every time.
 It searches a GameObject with the tag `MainCamera` and does not cache the result.
 Hence, `Camera.main` should be regarded as a reference-fetching method.
-It should be used sparingly by calling it once in the initialisation of the script and then caching the result.
+It should be used sparingly by calling it once in the initialization of the script and then caching the result.

 ### Memory Optimizations